xogotta/links/README.md

-Social links for theabyssstalker network!
+Social links for xogotta network!